We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Call an electrician if the issue doesn’t seem to be a quick fix.

-Sometimes, a seemingly faulty GFCI outlet can indicate a bigger problem that should be addressed by a professional who has a better understanding of the issue.
-It is inadvisable for inexperienced homeowners to perform extensive electrical repairs on their own, as this can pose a severe risk of injury, such as electrocution, as well as the increased risk of property damage.
+Sometimes a seemingly faulty GFCI outlet can indicate a bigger problem that should be addressed by a professional.
+Inexperienced homeowners should not perform extensive electrical repairs on their own because it can pose a severe risk of injury, such as electrocution, and an increased risk of property damage.

 If the issue seems to be more invasive than a quick DIY repair, homeowners will want to contact a licensed electrician to have them take a look.
 Depending on location, electricians cost around $50 to $100 per hour or around $300 per project and have specialized, high-tech equipment that can help detect problems homeowners may not have known about.
 Professionals will be able to determine why the GFCI outlet isn’t working and can pinpoint and repair any additional electrical issues that may be present.